B2. Operations

 • distinguish the relationships between numbers from 1 to 10;

-• to represent in a concrete way and to know the addition facts that make 10;
+• represent in a concrete way and to know the addition facts that make 10;

-• to build the concepts of decomposition and grouping.
+• build the concepts of decomposition and grouping.

 Learning Context Prerequisites

 It is necessary for the student to have a clear understanding of what the expressions more than or less than mean before moving on to more complex relationships between numbers.
 These are concepts that the student began developing before entering school.
-In kindergarten, the child has practiced or practiced recognizing sets with more objects in them when the difference is visually obvious (for example, when there are 25 red chips and 5 blue chips).
-An understanding of the meaning of more than or less than prepares the student for the use of the symbols greater than (>) and less than (<), which are taught in grade2 to show relationships between numbers.
+In kindergarten, the child practiced recognizing sets with more objects in them when the difference was visually obvious (for example, when there were 25 red counters and 5 blue counters).
+An understanding of the meaning of more than or less than prepares the student for the use of the symbols greater than (>) and less than (<), which are used in the junior grades to show relationships between numbers.

 It is important to note that the ability to distinguish relationships between numbers is the basis for developing number sense.
 In Grade 1, students will perceive the relationship of 1 or 2 more than and 1 or 2 less than when counting up or down from a given number.
 Other fundamental concepts to be grasped at this level are decomposition and grouping, that is, the relationship between sum and terms, which the student acquires by handling numbers and discovering, for example, that 7 can be decomposed as follows: 6 and 1, 5 and 2, or 4 and 3.